chalvin-labs/ansible-k8s/README.md

 This lab contains Ansible roles and playbooks for provisioning and deploying Kubernetes clusters using Ansible.

-There are roles for installing components like kubectl, kubeadm, kubelet, containerd, and also configuring network needed for kubernetes.
+There are roles for installing components like kubectl, kubeadm, kubelet, containerd, and also configuring network needed for Kubernetes.

 ## Repository Structure